JaymePerlman/LavaConDemo2023/docs/index.md

 ## Where's the code?

-You can access the repo that's powering these pages [on GitHub](https://github.com/JaymePerlman/LavaConDemo2023) If you want to make a copy, click the **Fork Me On GitHub!** banner in the upper left. _(Not currently accepting [contributions](https://github.com/JaymePerlman/LavaConDemo2023/blob/main/CONTRIBUTING.md).)_
+You can access the repo that's powering these pages [on GitHub](https://github.com/JaymePerlman/LavaConDemo2023) There's a link at the bottom of the page.

+If you want to make a copy, click the **Fork Me On GitHub!** banner in the upper left. _(Not currently accepting [contributions](https://github.com/JaymePerlman/LavaConDemo2023/blob/main/CONTRIBUTING.md).)_

 If you don't have a GitHub account, you may need to [join](https://github.com/join) first.

 ## Licensing